chief-of-state/chief-of-state/readme.md

 In response to state mutations, COS is able to send changes to many [ReadSideHandlerService](https://github.com/chief-of-state/chief-of-state-protos/blob/main/chief_of_state/v1/readside.proto) implementations, which may take any action.
-COS guarantees at-least-once delivery of events and resulting state to each read side in the order they were persisted.
+CoS guarantees at-least-once delivery of events and resulting state to each read side in the order they were persisted.

 Some potential read side handlers might: